khofstadter/bcmi.khofstadter.com/README.md

 ### papers
 - how to submit parts of the phd to papers, do I need to rewrite?
 - sum up research experience for Medium
+- how to write a book chapter proposal?

 ### ideas to add to main doc:
 - what to listen to? do we ask the listener to 'listen' to the music, or shall it be in the background ([like when problem solving](https://www.youtube.com/watch?v=whYGDvNohzo))?